dansinker/tacofancy/base_layers/seasoned_lentils.md

 ##### Directions
 1. Cook lentils according to package directions (generally just boiling in water).
 Set aside.
 2. In a skillet sauté onion and tomato in vegetable oil for a few minutes
 3. Stir in seasoning mix, amount of water specified on mix packet and cooked lentils.
 4. Follow directions on seasoning packet.
 5. Enjoy!

+tags: vegetarian, vegan